 You know what I do have?

-This is when we often do an activity.
 If we need a little something extra and fun to do OR if we have time before we need to be somewhere.
 I never do a complicated activity – those aren’t my style.
 Just something quick and easy, and fun for the kids.

 I also set up activities if I need a minute to breathe.